 These batteries, which are often the rechargeable kind, are marked with “Lithium” or “Li” or “Li-ion”.
 Tape over the ends of these batteries to get them ready for recycling.
 Left uncovered, they can cause fires if they come in contact with other batteries.

 Toys and Electric Items with Batteries

 Unwanted toys and electric items with batteries must not be put in a curbside recycle or trash bin.
-If the item is in good shape - consider donating; if not, and the batteries are user-removable, please take batteries out; you may be able to recycle them through your local curbside program.
+If the item is in good shape - consider donating; if not, and the batteries are user-removable, please take batteries out and donate the item.
+Find out what to do with broken electronic toys here.
 If batteries cannot be removed and/or if the item is an electronic device, it must be recycled as E-Waste – see options here.